Barbecue in the United States: Chicago

-Chicago is know for its distinctive barbecue style which was brought north to Chicago via the great migration.
+Chicago-style barbecue was brought north to Chicago via the Great Migration.
 It is known for the use of an aquarium smoker, an indoor smoker adapted for use in the cold midwestern winter.
 Rib tips are the cut of meat most associated with Chicago barbecue.
 It is generally served on a bed of French fries and white bread and is smothered in mild sauce.

 Other states

 Other regions of the core barbecue states tend to be influenced by neighboring styles, and often drawing from more than one region.

 Southern barbecue is available outside of the core states, and there are some new variations.
 With less local tradition to draw on, restaurants often bring together eclectic mixes of things such as Carolina pulled pork and Texas brisket on the same menu, or add original creations or elements of other types of cuisine.

 Competitions

 There are many nationally and regionally sanctioned barbecue competitions.
 State organizations like the Florida BBQ Association often list competitions taking place throughout the year.
 Visitors are invited to these contests, many of which hold judging classes where one can become a certified barbecue judge on site.

 There are hundreds of barbecue competitions every year, from small local affairs to large festivals that draw from all over the region.
 The American Royal World Championship contest, with over 500 teams competing, is the largest in the United States.

 Another major event is the Houston BBQ world championship contest in Texas.
 In May, the Memphis World Championship Barbecue Cooking Contest is another, and there is a contest dedicated to sauces, the Diddy Wa Diddy National Barbecue Sauce Contest.

 The nonprofit Kansas City Barbeque Society, or KCBS, sanctions over 300 barbecue contests per year, in 44 different states.
 Despite the "Kansas City" name, the KCBS judges all styles of barbecue, broken down into classes for ribs, brisket, pork, and chicken.
 KCBS also hosts educational classes across the nation in improving barbecue techniques and barbecue judge certification.